 Anson is a very small city located in the state of Texas.
 With a population of 2,302 people and just one neighborhood, Anson is the 605th largest community in Texas.

-Anson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anson is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Anson who work in healthcare (12.76%), maintenance occupations (10.13%), and management occupations (9.74%).

-Anson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Anson doesn't have a public transportation system that people use for their commute.

 The per capita income in Anson in 2022 was $25,701, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $102,804 for a family of four.
 However, Anson contains both very wealthy and poor people as well.